-The trick is the tense shift, and a couple of clean rules around pronouns and time words.
+The main thing to get right is the tense shift, plus a couple of clean rules around pronouns and time words.

 The basic shift: one step into the past